ikarrila/Boid-bois/README.md

 # Boid-bois
-Flocking simulation test for flying objects
+Flocking simulation test for flying objects.
+Two classes of boid flock competing for resources